Business, finance, policy, compliance, operations

 Date & Time: Tuesday, April 16th at 2 pm ET

-Attend this 20-minute DA Ed Talk to learn some practical ways to use new technology tools to simplify common K-12 procurement processes, increase visibility, and improve efficiency to save your school district both time and money.
+Attend this 20-minute DA Ed Talk to learn about emerging trends in K-12 procurement, and some practical strategies to simplify common procurement processes, reduce wasteful spending, increase visibility, and improve efficiency in any district.

 5 stressors states should expect when ESSER funds expire